Australia Day Sydney 2020 | Fireworks, events and more

 More info: Australia Day BBQ by the Bridge

 Quickly becoming Sydney's second CBD, Parramatta brings the Australia Day celebrations to the western suburbs with a busy day of food, music and fireworks.

 Renowned for its family-friendly activities and atmosphere, 26 January in Parramatta is a jam-packed day that starts at 6am and runs for a manic 15-hours.
-This year's festivities includes a hot air balloon display, CARnival vintage car exhibition and big barbecue in the park.
+This year's festivities includes a hot air balloon display, CARnivale vintage car exhibition and big barbecue in Parramatta Park.

 Kid-friendly activities will be available all day and live music by local artists will play into the night.

 The city’s fireworks spectacular kicks off at 9pm.